 The language supports this representation by

-as syntactic sugar for a["name"]
+providing a.name as syntactic sugar for a["name"].

 Tables may also carry methods: